-I personally use 110lb cardstock for printing my U-KNOW cards because just like building a house, if you want to make your classroom games last longer, they have to have a good foundation for our purposes be made out of good high-quality paper!
+I personally use 110lb cardstock for printing my U-KNOW cards because, just like building a house, if you want to make your classroom games last longer, they have to have a good foundation for our purposes and be made out of good high-quality paper!

 #2| Print in color

-Just as people ‘eat with their eyes first,’ students make quick decisions about whether or not something will be fun based on the first look at the assignment.
+Just as people ‘eat with their eyes first,’ students make quick decisions about whether or not something will be a fun based on the first look at the assignment.
 That is why clipart and pretty colors are a staple in content creation.
-Get the most bang for your buck…or buy-in for your buck by taking the time to print your cards in color.
+Get the most bang for your buck…or buy in for your buck by taking the time to print your cards in color.

 Additional Observation: I also firmly believe that students tend to take better care of resources that are printed in color.
 I don’t know if this is actually true, but it seems like they appreciate the extra effort!

 My school doesn’t let me print in color!